Nisha-codes/Devops/tf-modules/readme.md

-Create a module to deploy a full static website
-Use terraform to create resources
+Create a module to deploy a full static website - DONE Use terraform to create resources - DONE
-Deploy the website to azure
+Deploy the website to azure - DONE
-Run cicd on githbu
+Run cicd on github -

 Next meeting is Wednesday.